Hospital not liable for treatment and management of patient prior to premature delivery22 November 2019 | Health Law

 The Court observed that it is now established that in cases where a defendant raises the peer professional defence in s5O CLA, evidence of peer professional opinion as to competent professional practice, if accepted, establishes the standard of care to be applied.
 As a result, where a professional adduces evidence that establishes that he or she acted in a manner that (at the time the service was provided) was widely accepted in Australia by peer professional opinion as competent professional practice, then, subject to the Court not finding that the opinion is irrational, that practice establishes the standard of care, conformity with which by the defendant will mean he or she does not incur a liability in negligence.

 The significant and over-arching allegation pleaded against the Hospital was its failure to transfer Ms Coffey to the Canberra Hospital prior to James’ delivery.
-The defendant maintained that in the circumstances, the decision not to transfer, as well as the treatment provided while still at the Hospital and following delivery, conformed to competent professional practice.
+The Hospital maintained that in the circumstances, the decision not to transfer, as well as the treatment provided while still at the Hospital and following delivery, conformed to competent professional practice.

 The Hospital’s expert evidence was that Ms Coffey’s high risk pregnancy did not as a matter of practice, policy or medical necessity, warrant her being removed to Canberra Hospital prior to 19 January 2004.
 As at 10 January 2004 (when Ms Coffey was discharged), the clinical findings, including the absence of contractions, the condition of her cervix, the fact that a possible urinary tract infection was being treated with antibiotics and the negative foetal fibronectin test, which Ms Coffey’s expert considered to be 'a significant finding', all indicated discharge home as a reasonable response.
 Ms Coffey was not in preterm labour prior to 19 January 2004.
 At no time between 4 and 10 January 2004 was Ms Coffey in threatened preterm labour.
 There were no material changes to her condition by 14 January 2004 (on outpatient review) and she was not then in threatened preterm labour.
-In the Court’s opinion, the evidence led by the hospital with respect to the s 5O issue ultimately was unanimous and there was no evidence to the contrary from Ms Coffey.
+In the Court’s opinion, the evidence led by the Hospital with respect to the s5O issue ultimately was unanimous and there was no evidence to the contrary from Ms Coffey.

 The standard with which the Hospital was required to comply was the standard described by the experts as one that was widely accepted in Australia by peer professional opinion as competent professional practice.
 Those experts established the standard of care for the purposes of the litigation.
 That standard was met by the Hospital.
-The Hospital therefore did not incur a liability in negligence either to Ms Coffey or James Coffey, either with respect to the allegation of a failure to transfer Ms Coffey to Canberra Hospital before James was born, or with respect to the individual allegations of want of proper care at the Hospital leading up to the time of his delivery and immediately after.
+The Hospital therefore did not incur a liability in negligence either to Ms Coffey or James, either with respect to the allegation of a failure to transfer Ms Coffey to Canberra Hospital before James was born, or with respect to the individual allegations of want of proper care at the Hospital leading up to the time of his delivery and immediately after.

 The Court then had to consider the Hospital’s further defence that the proceedings were statute barred as they were commenced more than three years after the date upon which the cause of action was discoverable pursuant to sections 50C and 50D of the Limitation Act 1969 (NSW) (LA.)
-The Court noted that the issue was one of discoverability (of the connection between James’s condition and the Hospital’s actions), not discovery in fact.
+The Court noted that the issue was one of discoverability (of the connection between James’ condition and the Hospital’s actions), not discovery in fact.
 Given that Ms Coffey consulted a solicitor almost immediately after James’ birth, and the events that later occurred, it was the Court’s opinion that she should have discovered all of the matters to which s 50D(1) LA refers by no later than three years after.
 Ms Coffey argued that the limitation period was suspended because she was under a disability.
 This argument was rejected because the evidence established that Ms Coffey was able to manage her affairs and those of her household without any substantial impairment.
 The Court therefore concluded that the evidence did not support a finding that Ms Coffey had been under a disability at any time since James’ delivery on 19 January 2004.

-Judgment was entered for the defendant in each case.
+Judgment was entered for the Hospital.

 Implications for you